All About the Common Vulnerability Scoring System

 When coupled with risk-based alerting (RBA), NDR ensures that high-risk events receive immediate attention, reducing alert fatigue and enhancing overall cybersecurity posture.

-• Threat Intelligence Integration: CVSS and CVE facilitate the integration of threat intelligence feeds into security tools, enabling the identification and prioritization of potential threats based on their association with known vulnerabilities.
+- Threat Intelligence Integration: Combined with CVE, it facilitates the integration of threat intelligence feeds into security tools, enabling the identification and prioritization of potential threats based on their association with known vulnerabilities.

-• Enhanced Incident Response: Knowledge of CVSS scores and CVE identifiers enables faster and more effective incident response by providing actionable information to investigate and mitigate security incidents promptly.
+- Enhanced Incident Response: Knowledge of scores and CVE identifiers enables faster and more effective incident response by providing actionable information to investigate and mitigate security incidents promptly.

-• Risk Assessment: CVSS allows organizations to assess the severity of vulnerabilities and prioritize patches and mitigation efforts effectively, focusing resources on addressing the most critical vulnerabilities first.
+- Risk Assessment: it allows organizations to assess the severity of vulnerabilities and prioritize patches and mitigation efforts effectively, focusing resources on addressing the most critical vulnerabilities first.

 Related blogs from our security experts